alizaidis/gke-batch-aiml-recipes/README.md

 ## Purpose

 This tutorial provides patterns to setup batch processing platforms on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview) (GKE).
-The base folder contains the basic infrastructure required for all examples in this repository.
+The `base` directory contains the basic infrastructure required for all examples in this repository.

 ## Prerequistes